 Discover the journey around the audios of the exhibition

 In these recordings, Claude Lanzmann explains his film project while answering the questions of his interlocutors.
-He addresses his methods and perspectives, but also the psychological challenges encountered, personal motivations or financial and organizational conditions.
+He discusses his methods and perspectives, but also the psychological challenges encountered, personal motivations or financial and organizational conditions.

 Inaudible voices.